YikaiGe/tikz-aiplans/Instructions/aiplans-Introduction.md

 ![The created plan from our example](example-blocksworld.png)

-We also provide our example directly in compilable code.
+We also provide our example directly in compilable code in the repository linked on the project page.